shirakoslurper/shirakoslurper.github.io/docs/design.md

 What I could scrounge.

-I did this for PancakeBunny/Mound Finance (they never used it).
+I did this for PancakeBunny/Mound Finance.

 ![](./assets/design/auto_compounding_vaults-01-2.png)

 I did some stuff for a uni magazine, but I don't have any of the files saved.
-I have screenshots from where they're uploaded!
-There's a little popup thing that keep getting in the way, though :/.
+I have screenshots from where they're uploaded.
+There's a little popup thing that keep getting in the way, though.
 The published versions are on pages 12-17 and 50-54 [here](https://issuu.com/colourmag.wustl/docs/colour_fl20).
-I think they're kinda nice and clean.
 These spreads were done in Adobe InDesign.

 ![](./assets/design/tyler01.png)